memgraph/docs/products/memgraph/v1.2.0/reference_guide/networkx/nxalg/nxalg.greedy_color.md

     * **strategy** (*str*) – (default=’largest_first’)
     The parameter `function(G,colors)` is a function
-    (or a string representing a function) that provides the coloring strategy, by returning nodes in the ordering they should be colored. `G` is the graph, and `colors` is a dictionary of the currently assigned colors, keyed by nodes.
+    (or a string representing a function) that provides the coloring strategy, by returning nodes in the order they should be colored. `G` is the graph, and `colors` is a dictionary of the currently assigned colors, keyed by nodes.
 The function must return an iterable over all the nodes in `G`.
-    If the strategy function is an iterator generator (that is, a function with `yield` statements), keep in mind that the `colors` dictionary will be updated after each `yield`, since this function chooses colors greedily.
+    If the strategy function is an iterator generator (a function with `yield` statements), keep in mind that the `colors` dictionary will be updated after each `yield`, since this function chooses colors greedily.
     If `strategy` is a string, it must be one of the following, each of which represents one of the built-in strategy functions.